djc5627/CompendiumWeb/docs/Birds/Song Bird/Sparrow/Dark-eyed Junco.md

 ---------------------------------------------------------------
 ## Notes
 A type of Sparrow.
 Also called Snow Bird.
-Hop around when moving on ground.
 They seem to like eating feed off the ground more than from the feeder.
+Hop around the ground instead of walking.
 We saw them a lot in our yard after snowfall Jan 2022.

 ---------------------------------------------------------------
 ## Sightings